iamgweej/iamgweej.github.io/_posts/2020-06-20-async-explorer.markdown

 ### LLVM IR

 This one is probably a bit weird, since [LLVM](https://llvm.org/) IR is not really a "Programming Language" most people use.
-I won't go into the details of LLVM and it's structure (because I have no clue about that), but the important thing here is that a lot of modern languages uses LLVM for it's compilation and/or optimization.
+I won't go into the details of LLVM and its structure (because I have no clue about that), but the important thing here is that a lot of modern languages uses LLVM for its compilation and/or optimization.
 According to [the official documentation](https://llvm.org/docs/LangRef.html):

 > LLVM is a Static Single Assignment (SSA) based representation that provides type safety, low-level operations, flexibility, and the capability of representing ‘all’ high-level languages cleanly.
 It is the common code representation used throughout all phases of the LLVM compilation strategy.